breez/breez-sdk-docs/src/guide/payment_notification.md

 # Receiving Payment Notifications via Webhook in Breez SDK

 ## Overview
 The Breez SDK provides a robust feature for applications to receive real-time notifications for incoming payments over the Lightning Network.
 This is achieved through the use of webhooks.
-A webhook is a powerful tool that allows your application to be notified via a specified URL when a payment is received.
+A webhook is a powerful tool that allows your application to be notified via a specified URL when a payment is about to be received.

 ## Setting Up the Webhook
-To utilize this feature, you need to set up a webhook that Breez can call when a payment is received.
+To utilize this feature, you need to set up a webhook that the LSP can call when a payment is received.

-## Step 1: Define Your Webhook URL
+### Step 1: Define Your Webhook URL
 First, you need to define the URL endpoint in your application that will handle incoming payment notifications.
 This URL should be capable of receiving POST requests.

-## Step 2: Register the Webhook with Breez
+### Step 2: Register the Webhook with Breez
 Next, register this URL with the Breez SDK.
 This step involves calling a specific SDK function.

 <custom-tabs category="lang">